PopovEvgeniy/blackice/readme.txt

 Thanks.

-I want to say <Big thanks for the technical consultation> to these people:
+I want to say "Big thanks for the technical consultation" to these people:

 BlackBird
 Astyanax